oxygine/oxygine-framework/doc/actors.md

 - name
 - list of children
 - list of added tweens
-- etc
+- etc.

 You would widely use Sprites in your app.

 ##Sprite
-Sprite is inhireted from Actor.
+Sprite is inherited from Actor.
 Sprite = Actor + Image

 ##TextField
 TextField is used for displaying text.

 ##Progress Bar
-Brogress Bar is used for displaying progress.
+Progress Bar is used for displaying progress.

+##ColorRectSprite
+It is rectangle filled with one color.

+##ClipRectActor
+ClipRectActor is clipping outside childre.

+##MaskedSprite
+Sprite which is using other sprite for masking own children.